Noah Gregor: Toronto Maple Leafs (2023–2024)

-Gregor was selected in the fourth round, 111th overall, by the San Jose Sharks of the National Hockey League (NHL) in the 2016 NHL entry draft.
-On April 6, 2018, the Sharks signed Gregor to a three-year, entry-level contract.
-He subsequently joined the team's American Hockey League (AHL) affiliate, the San Jose Barracuda, skating in one postseason game.

-On October 19, 2019, Gregor played in his first career NHL game in a 4–3 loss against the Buffalo Sabres.
-On November 29, Gregor scored his first career NHL goal in a 4–1 win against the Los Angeles Kings.
-He split the 2019–20 season between the Sharks and Barracuda, skating in 28 games for the Sharks and 25 games for the Barracuda.

-On September 13, 2021, the Sharks re-signed Gregor to a one-year, $750,000 contract extension.
-He spent the entirety of the 2021–22 season with the Sharks, recording 23 points in 63 games.
-On August 22, 2022, Gregor signed a one-year, $950,000 contract extension with the Sharks.
-On April 1, 2023, Gregor recorded his first career hat-trick in a 7–2 win over the Arizona Coyotes.
-He finished the 2022–23 season with 17 points in 57 games.
-Gregor was not tendered a qualifying offer by the Sharks following the conclusion of the season, making him an unrestricted free agent.

 On September 6, 2023, Gregor agreed to a professional tryout offer with the Toronto Maple Leafs to attend their training camp.
 On October 10, the Maple Leafs signed Gregor to a one-year, $775,000 contract.
 In his first game for the team on October 11, Gregor scored the Maple Leafs' first goal of the season in an eventual 6–5 win over the Montreal Canadiens.
-On March 24, 2024, Gregor suffered a high stick to the face by Washington Capitals forward Tom Wilson.
+On March 24, 2024, Gregor suffered a high stick to the face by Capitals forward Tom Wilson.
 He suffered no injuries aside from multiple chipped teeth.
 Wilson was suspended six games for the action.
 He appeared in 63 games with the Maple Leafs, scoring six goals and 12 points.
 He made his Stanley Cup playoffs debut in game six of the Maple Leafs' first round series against the Boston Bruins.
 He also appeared in game seven as the Maple Leafs were eliminated by the Bruins.
 A restricted free agent at season's end, Toronto did not tender him a qualifying offer, making him an unrestricted free agent.

+Ottawa Senators (2024–2025)

 On July 1, 2024, Gregor signed a one-year, $850,000 contract with the Ottawa Senators.
 He made the team out of training camp and established himself on the team's fourth line alongside Adam Gaudette and Nick Cousins.
 He scored his first goal with the Senators shorthanded against Andrei Vasilevskiy in a 5–4 victory over the Tampa Bay Lightning on October 19.
 He appeared in 40 games with Ottawa, recording four goals and six points.